AdobeDocs/journeys.en/help/using/building-journeys/sharing-overview.md

 * [Legacy step event fields](../building-journeys/sharing-legacy-fields.md)

 For more information on step events reporting to Adobe Experience Platform, watch this [tutorial video](https://experienceleague.adobe.com/docs/journey-orchestration-learn/tutorials/reporting-step-events-to-adobe-experience-platform.html).

+## Integration with Customer Journey Analitycs{#integration-cja}

+Journey Orchestration step events can be linked to other datasets in [Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html).
+Here is the general workflow:

+* Customer Journey Analytics ingests the "Journey Step Event" dataset.
+* The **profileID** field in the associated "Journey Step Event schema for Journey Orchestration" is defined as an Identity field.
+In Customer Journey Analytics, you can then link this dataset to any other dataset that has the same value as the person based identifier.
+* If you would like to use this dataset in Customer Journey Analytics, for cross-channel journey analysis, refer to this [documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-usecases/cross-channel.html).